 There are many pieces to the puzzle that make an event great.
 Volunteers are the centerpiece of every In the Cut 5k event.
 Without the support of local schools, nonprofits, groups, and individuals we wouldn’t be able to bring high-quality events to the Detroit area.

 The majority of the funds raised go right back to help the surrounding community.
 If you’d like to volunteer as a group please contact the In the Cut 5k Volunteer Coordinator using the contact form under contact us.
 Individuals willing to donate their time click the registration link and sign up under the volunteer option.
-Want to know more about the available positions?
-Check out the volunteer positions page for details and requirements.

 Whether you’re an individual or a group, registering to volunteer is easy.